anzy03/LSW_CodingTest/README.md

 This Repo is a part of a Coding Test done for a Progaming positions at Little Sim World.

 Please Refer the PDF Little_Sim_World_CodingTest on how the system is implemented.

+- The Build File is in Releases.

+- Please Download from there.